-Chapter 7: The Republican Era - Judicial Power and Constitutional Authority
+Chapter 7: The Republican Era - Foundations/Principles/Judicial Power to Protect Rights

-James Bradley Thayer, "The Origin and Scope of the American Doctrine of Constitutional Law" (1893)1
+James Bradley Thayer, The Origin and Scope of the American Doctrine of Constitutional Law (1893)1

-James Bradley Thayer's most famous essay was published near the end of his life.
-He was born in 1831 and over the course of his career had been a successful lawyer, a consultant involved in the drafting of several state constitutions, a founding member of the American Social Science Association and the Association of American Law Schools, and an influential professor at Harvard Law School.
-He was the author of the first casebooks in constitutional law and the law of evidence (also the subject of an important treatise).
-This essay, which he had earlier outlined in a long letter to the Nation magazine in 1884, was an implicit response to the growing movement of more conservative lawyers calling on the courts to actively exercise the power of judicial review to constrain the economic regulations then being adopted by state and national legislatures.
+James Bradley Thayer (1831-1902) was a successful lawyer, a consultant who helped draft several state constitutions, a founding member of both the American Social Science Association and the Association of American Law Schools, and an influential professor at Harvard Law School.
+Thayer was the author of the first casebooks in constitutional law and the law of evidence (also the subject of an important treatise).

+"The Origin and Scope of the American Doctrine of Constitutional Law," which Thayer had outlined in a long letter to the Nation in 1884, responded to the growing movement of more conservative lawyers calling on the courts to exercise actively the power of judicial review to constrain the economic regulations being adopted by state and national legislatures.
 Marshaling a long catalog of quotes from state and federal judicial opinions (omitted from this excerpt), Thayer argued that such judicial activism was a radical departure from the historic standard by which judges had exercised the power of judicial review.
-That traditional standard, Thayer argued, was the "clear mistake rule," by which courts would strike down legislation only when it very clearly violated constitutional requirements.
-In developing this standard, Thayer changed the terms of the theoretical debate of judicial review by introducing the notion that there could be reasonable disagreement over the meaning of the constitution.
+That traditional standard, Thayer argued, was the "clear mistake rule." courts should strike down legislation only when the law very clearly violated constitutional requirements.
+In developing this standard, Thayer changed the terms of the theoretical debate of judicial review by introducing the notion that there could be reasonable disagreement over the meaning of the Constitution.
 The problem confronting judges and others at the turn of the twentieth century was not merely one of preserving constitutions against violation, but also one of coming to terms with constitutional uncertainty and persistent debate about fundamental constitutional principles.
-Thayer's counsel of judicial restraint in the fact of this constitutional disagreement had a profound influence on Progressives of "the Harvard School," including Justice Oliver Wendell Holmes, Jr., Justice Louis Brandeis, Judge Learned Hand, and Justice Felix Frankfurter in the early twentieth century, and was later embraced by conservatives such as Judge Robert Bork in the late twentieth century.
+Thayer's counsel of judicial restraint in the face of this constitutional disagreement had a profound influence in the early twentieth century on Progressives of the "Harvard School," including Justice Oliver Wendell Holmes, Jr., Justice Louis Brandeis, Judge Learned Hand, and Justice Felix Frankfurter.